 The company was called Clean Shower.
-They made a non-abrasive tub and towel cleaner that you sprayed on and it dissolved all the grime, pre-OxyClean.
+They made a non-abrasive tub and towel cleaner that you sprayed on and it dissolved all the grime.
+This is pre-OxyClean.
 It was growing like gangbusters.
-We did a ton on the radio with big personalities; we couldn’t keep it on the shelves.
+We did a ton of advertising on the radio with big personalities - basically, early influencer marketing - and we couldn’t keep it on the shelves.
 People were wildly excited about the product.
 I was at this company for 18 months, in different roles.
-I was on reception for six weeks; I think they liked my accent.
-Then they realized I could probably do more than that, so they moved me into marketing.
+I was a receptionist for six weeks - I think they liked my accent.
+Then they realized I could probably do more, so they moved me into marketing.

 Truly, if asked, “Would you think about a career in sales?”
 I probably would have looked at you sideways and said, “Well, why would I do that?”
 I had no intention of going into sales at the time, and I had no sales experience, but I really believed in the product, and I think you can do anything you put your mind to.

-So here I was at Business Wire.
+So there I was at Business Wire.
 On any given day or week, they maintained a 50 to 55% market share against another player called PR Newswire.
 And this was in the late 90s, so we were really in a boom cycle.
 Lots of startups and companies were jumping on the press release as a vehicle to help the outside world become aware of what they were doing.

 He said, “Well, I'll bear that in mind.”
 Turns out, he was actually opening a sales manager role in Boston, and a week later, we were on the phone discussing it.
 The role was really a player-coach.
-I continued to have my own sales territory, while managing a team of five or six sales folks and worked very closely with our newsroom; I did that for two years but was ready for the next chapter.
-I began to think about going back to school and trying my hand at getting an MBA.
-In some ways, I ran from sales and I went to business school, a little bit ashamed of my sales upbringing.
+I continued to have my own sales territory while managing a team of four or five sales folks and working very closely with our newsroom; I did that for two years, but I wasn't as challenged.
+The newswire industry was rapidly commoditizing with a bunch of cheaper copycat players springing up, and I was a bit tired of what my role had become.

 I quickly found that my selling skills were much more valuable than I had led myself to believe they would be.
 I left business school with a newfound appreciation for the work that I had done going into business school, and I ended up in management consulting for three years at Bain.

 When I think about how I was able to pivot my career and take on this exciting new role while maintaining my personal life, I have to credit my partner Joel.
 My success is in large part due to the fact that I have such a supportive husband who has actually been being willing to let his career take a back seat at periods in our time together.

-Fast forward, years into my marketing career, to a recruiting firm reaching out and saying, “You should really talk to Survey Monkey.”
-I was intrigued enough having used Survey Monkey extensively as a marketer.
-I decided to check out the opportunity.
+Fast forward, years into my marketing career, to a recruiting firm reaching out and saying, “You should really talk to SurveyMonkey.”
+I was intrigued having used SurveyMonkey extensively as a marketer.
 During my first meeting there, I was just blown away.
-I had no idea what was going on behind the scenes at Survey Monkey - all the depth of products that we offer, the business trajectory, the imminence of the IPO, everything.
+I had no idea what was going on behind the scenes at SurveyMonkey - all the breadth and depth of products that we offer, the business trajectory, the expansion into enterprise, the imminence of the IPO, everything.

-Survey Monkey tools at the time were used frequently for employee engagement, but we hadn't really figured out how to connect with the HR audience yet.
-My hypothesis was around Survey Monkey for HR professionals.
-To do this, I tapped into three to five influencers super secretly in the HR space, who could help me get critical mass quickly.
+SurveyMonkey tools are used frequently for employee engagement and HR use cases - HR is second only to Marketing in the functions that get value from SurveyMonkey - but at the time, we hadn't really figured out how to connect with the HR audience yet.
+My hypothesis was around SurveyMonkey for HR professionals.
+To prove my hypothesis I tapped into five influential friends super secretly in the HR space, who could help me get critical mass quickly.

-I had over 300 people take the survey in a few days.
+With their help, I had over 300 people take the survey in a few days.
 I walked into my final round interview with data to share on why I thought they were missing the mark and one of their key segments.
 Having data to support my argument and fully immersing my strategy in the product I’d be marketing was how I sold myself.
 The rest is history.